sabinem/treehouse-python-techdegree/README.md

 ## Description
 The app builds a dialog for a csv-worklog per person
-- you can log in
+- you pick your worklog by entering your username, the log will then be stored in the corresponding csv file.
-- enter logentries
+- you may enter logentries
-- search your worklog
+- you may search your worklog

 ## Programm languages used
 - this is pure Python